🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 What Does It Mean to “Buy Low, Sell High”?

-“Buy low, sell high” is an investment philosophy that advocates buying stocks or other securities at a lower price than you can later sell them.
+“Buy low, sell high” is an investment philosophy that advocates buying stocks or other securities at one price, and then selling them later when they’ve (hopefully) gained value.
 This is the opposite of buying high and selling low, which effectively results in investors selling stocks at a loss.

 Likewise, a buy and hold investor may purchase stocks, exchange-traded funds (ETFs), or mutual funds and hold onto them for years or even decades.
 The payoff comes if they sell those securities later for more than what they paid for them.